Below is a list of frequently asked questions to help you plan your visit.

 What time does the event start, and how long is it?

-Individual event pages will display show times.
+Individual event pages will display show times if we know them.
 If the duration is still to be confirmed, please check back closer to the time.
+If we have your email address, you will receive a pre-show email a few days before your visit with the up-to-date information.

 All events in the theatre start at the advertised time, including our Film Season screenings.